freya-k/Toodles-personal-virtual-assistant/README.md

 # personal-virtual-assistant
 This virtual assistant is built for desktops using Python to make your experience working on a desktop better.
 It can perform many tasks, like -
-    Automatically opening Google
+    Automatically opening Google,
-    Providing summaries on any topic from Wikipedia Opening YouTube
+    Providing summaries on any topic from Wikipedia, Opening YouTube,
-    Telling you the time
+    Telling you the time,
-    Opening Gmail and sending emails
+    Opening Gmail and sending emails,
-    Performing any web search
+    Performing any web search,
-    Telling any jokes
+    Telling any jokes and
     Making and keeping track of notes

 Theses are screenshots of the application: